 - The opponent has the means to pay

 This arrangement applies to our fees alone.
 If the case goes to court, you will be required to pay disbursements and expenses such as court fees, translation fees, travel expenses and postage, regardless of the outcome.

 No Win, Less Fee

 This is the traditional fee structure for Japanese lawyers.
 This fee structure consists of an initial fixed fee (we call this ‘retainer fee’) and a success fee.
 We charge a retainer fee at the start of the engagement with our clients and a success fee at the successful outcome of the case.

-Below are the fee scales for our ‘no win, less fee’ dispute resolution.
+Below are our fee scales on a ‘no win, less fee’ arrangement for a standard case.
 Generally, dispute resolution consists of two stages: the negotiation stage and the stage of the proceedings (i.e. litigation, arbitration…).
 We charge half the amount of the retainer fee in the table below at the negotiation stage.
 If no settlement is reached through the negotiation, you may further instruct us to commence proceedings by paying the balance of the retainer fee.